AbhraneelBera/wiringBone/README.md

 #Stopping the program:
 Always stop the program with ctrl+c.
+The wiringBone library uses an auto clean-up feature.
+The basic idea is, if the program is using a pin then that pin should be restored back to its previous state after program termination.
-When the program is stopped it will turn off all the gpio and pwm outputs and then unexport the exported gpio and pwm pins.
+When the program is stopped using ctrl+c it will reset all the GPIOs being used, turn off PWM outputs, unexport the GPIO and PWM pins being used and configure the overlay back to default states.

 If program is terminated with ctrl+z it will not perform the clean-up at exit.

 #Known Issues:
-1. The auto clean-up at program exit may not work in certain situations if the program control is stuck in an infinite loop within the loop() function or a long delay is used in the code.
-(Work in progress)
+1. After boot up if a program is run for the first time it may give a "Bus error".
+Nothing to worry about it.
+Run the program again.
+It will work.
+Sometimes the universal-io overlay takes some time to load, which is the cause of this error.
+Work is in progress to fix this issue.
-2. Error messages may not show accurate data.
-(Work in progress)
+2. Error messages may not show accurate information.
+Work is in progress to fix this issue.

 #About
 This library is developed by Abhraneel Bera.
 Copyright (c) 2015 All rights reserved.